 Marking has always been an integral part of a legitimate SEO strategy.
 But, in the past few years with the growth of spammy practices, marketing had lost its importance.
 Now at least Google is promoting marketing more than ever and it is expected to revive the marketing practices in the near future.

 Penguin is the child on which Google must be feeling proud of and it should be.
 For a long time, we have seen the rogue players shaking the SEO world with their unethical practices.
-With this new update, a new hope to restore the importance of legitimate SEO is shining, giving everyone the equal chances to rule the SERPs with their ethical approach.
-The quick penalties and quick revival is the most looked forward feature of this update as it will give an SEO service companies more clients with actual work to be done in terms of legitimate SEO and marketing.
+With this new update, a new hope to restore the importance of legitimate SEO is shining, giving everyone the same chances to rule the SERPs with their ethical approach.
+The quick penalties and quick revival is the most looked forward feature of this update as it will give SEO service companies more clients with actual work to be done in terms of legitimate SEO and marketing.

 Description: Penguin 4.0 update has come as a ray of hope for those players who stick to the rules and believe in legitimate SEO.
 With a powerful tool like Penguin becoming the part of Google’s core algorithm, Google has shown its intentions to encourage legitimate SEO practices.